Komagata Maru incident: Departure from Vancouver

-Shooting on return to India
+Budge Budge riot

 Komagata Maru arrived in Calcutta on September 27.
-Upon entry into the harbour, the ship was stopped by a British gunboat, and the passengers were placed under guard.
-The government of the British Raj saw the men on Komagata Maru not only as self-confessed lawbreakers, but also as dangerous political agitators.
-The British government suspected that white and South Asian radicals were using the incident to create rebellion among South Asians in the Pacific Northwest.
+Upon entry into the harbour, the ship was stopped by a gunboat, and the passengers were placed under guard.
+British authorities in India saw the men on Komagata Maru not only as self-confessed lawbreakers, but also as dangerous political agitators.
+They suspected that white and South Asian radicals were using the incident to create rebellion among South Asians in the Pacific Northwest.
 When the ship docked at Budge Budge, the police went to arrest Baba Gurdit Singh and the twenty or so other men whom they viewed as leaders.
 He resisted arrest, a friend of his assaulted a policeman, and a general riot ensued.
-Shots were fired and nineteen of the passengers were killed.
+Shots were fired and twenty of the passengers were killed.
 Some escaped, but the remainder were arrested and imprisoned or sent to their villages and kept under village arrest for the duration of the First World War.
 This incident became known as the Budge Budge riot.
 Ringleader Gurdit Singh Sandhu managed to escape and lived in hiding until 1922.
 Mahatma Gandhi urged him to give himself up as a "true patriot".
 Upon his doing so he was imprisoned for five years.